heza-ru/COVID-Tracker/README.md

 # COVID-Tracker
-A COVID-19 Patient Status tracker made in ReactJS.
+A COVID-19 Patient Status tracker made in ReactJS and ChartJS.